Family Pension to Unmarried Daughter in India

 Conditions for Unmarried Daughter’s Right in Family Pension

 Family pension is payable to children in the order of birth.
-Hence, if the unmarried daughter is the eldest among siblings, she is entitled to receive family pension if parents are not alive.
-However, if the unmarried daughter is younger among siblings but the elder ones are ineligible as per the rules, in that case family pension to unmarried daughter is lawful even after the age of 25 years.
+Hence, if the unmarried daughter is the eldest among siblings, she is entitled to receive a family pension if her parents are not alive.
+However, if the unmarried daughter is younger among siblings but the elder ones are ineligible as per the rules, in that case, family pension to the unmarried daughter is lawful even after the age of 25 years.

 If an unmarried daughter has a twin sister or daughter, the amount is divided equally among the siblings.

-If both the parents, i.e. mother and father of the surviving unmarried daughter are/ were governed under the Family Pension 1964 rules, she is entitled to two pensions under both their names.
+If both the parents, i.e. mother and father of surviving child/children are/were governed under the Family Pension 1964 rules, if he/she is eligible for pension, he/she is entitled to two pensions under both their names, subject to a total limit.

 • Family Pension Not Income

-In case the unmarried daughter is the beneficiary of an existing family pension scheme, the amount is not counted under her income for the purposes of eligibility for second family pension.
+In case the unmarried daughter is the beneficiary of an existing family pension scheme, the amount is not counted under her income for eligibility for a second family pension.

 • Adopted Child of Spouse

-In case of mental or physical disability of unmarried daughter of a deceased government servant, family pension is payable till lifetime even after marriage or after attaining the age of 25 years.
+In case of mental or physical disability of the daughter of a deceased government servant, the family pension is payable for a lifetime even if married or after attaining the age of 25 years.

 • Pension for Minor Daughter

-If the unmarried daughter is minor as well, payment of family pension will be done through the guardian.
+If the unmarried daughter is a minor as well, payment of the family pension will be done through the guardian.

 • Divorced Parent